AdityaSagarr/APT-DB-1.1/README.md

 This repository contains categorized aptitude questions stored in Google Firestore.
 The structure is well-defined to support scalable and structured question storage, categorization, and querying.

+Note:
+- Per chapter 40 questions have been uploaded
+- As of now from Siple vs Latex type, Mainly Simple questions are inserted

 ---

 ### 🧠 Question Data Structure